matthewjenifer/matthewjenifer.github.io/_posts/2024-11-09-my-third-post.md

 <h3>3.
 Identifying Relative and Neighboring Chord Matches</h3>

 <p>The most important part of this tool's functionality was creating a logical Circle of Fifths.
-For it to work properly, these neighboring and relative relationships had to make sense.
+For it to work properly, these neighboring and relative relationships had to harmonically make sense.
 This involved a lot of cross-referencing, double- and triple-checking (at one point, I compared compiled chord lists with pictures of the device on my phone), and many, many errors and debugging console logs.
 In a way, I kind of built this tool by debugging to figure out my next step!</p>

 <p>For example, I encountered several problems concerning slash `(V/V)` chords and complex suffixes involving sharps and flats like 'ma7b5#9'.
 At one point, there was a weird issue where the chord `'Bsus4'` would show up when it should have been `'D'`.. through trial and error, it all eventually came together. </p>